Kumala3/FakeDataGenerator/README.md

 # FakeDataGenerator
-Generate simple data for inserting to databases and making POST requests
+Generate sample data for populating the DBs